On Dogfooding*

 So you need to improve.
 Me too.

-If you continue to do this, you eventually end up with the best version of you.
+If you continue to amplify who you are, you eventually end up with the best version of you.
 The benefit of this has an echo effect: If you are the best version of yourself, that gives others a glimpse of what the best version of themselves could be.

 Don't deny society that.
 Keep dogfooding.

 People can more fully become themselves if they can see others doing the same.
-And if we can do that as a society, we're more likely to end up with something beautiful.
+This is how we can learn and progress as a society.
+If we do this, I believe we'll make the world more beautiful.
+So keep dogfooding.